ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Motivation
 ------------

-The perils from Overlapping Instances are well-known, particularly for instances from imported modules.
+The perils from Overlapping Instances are `well-known <https://mail.haskell.org/pipermail/haskell-cafe/2010-July/080043.html>`_, particularly for instances from imported modules.
 The remedies are also well-known and embodied in 'folk' techniques.
 Overlapping is a clumsy tool: to work smoothly, it needs instances ordered in a strict substitution relationship; or a great deal of type-level programming, difficult to follow through instance contexts calling auxiliary classes.

 Currently: Overlapping class instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~